Shuffle/Shuffle-docs/docs/app_creation.md

 Build your Python functions with the expected arguments, and ensure they return the expected output.
 Once the code works in your environment, you can then integrate it into Shuffle's apps directory to integrate as an app.

+Don't forget to document your app in the docs.md file in each version's directory (see below)!

 ### Directory structure